seiyaku

 The Balkans is a peninsula in south-eastern Europe and a crossroads of various cultures, with a history of an almost contiguous ammunition belt of wars and battles.
 However, the Balkenkreuz is not named from this region.
 The word Kreuz means 'cross' and Balken simply means 'beam'.

 The cross of the Balkans, if indeed there was such a thing as a Balkan Cross, would most likely be a form of an Eastern Orthodox Cross.
 The wars of the area were fought in the name of various religions: Pagan, Muslim, Christian, but the real reason was not for the spread of any particular faith.
-Like all wars, they were about the acquisition of power and wealth.
+Like all wars, they were about the acquisition of territory, power and wealth.

 The German military based their cross on the emblem of Christian Teutonic Knights and have not been alone in hiding behind the cross.
 Even today, military organisations and political groups attempt to ennoble and dignify their activities by using the Christian symbol.
 Schools and colleges, commercial organisations and even fashionistas are no exception.